MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/2-identify-sso-support.md

-Identify an application that supports SAML-based single sign-on and add it to the tenant.
+Identify an application that supports SAML-based single sign-on and add it to the Azure Active Directory (Azure AD) tenant.

 A team asked for a new application to be added to help with company promotion.
 The application needs to be made available to team members as appropriate.
-To make the requested application available, it's found in the gallery and if it supports single sign-on, it's added to the Azure Active Directory (Azure AD) tenant, which is also referred to as the identity provider.
+To make the requested application available, it's found in the gallery and if it supports single sign-on, it's added to the Azure AD tenant, which is also referred to as the identity provider.

-Employees in the retail company likely already have an account in the tenant for the organization and will eventually be assigned to the application.
-But, for the purpose of testing single sign-on for the application, a user account should be created.
-After successful testing, the application with single sign-on configured can be rolled out to the employees.
+Employees in the retail company likely already have an account in the tenant for the organization.
+But, for the purpose of testing single sign-on for the application, a test user account should be created.
+After successful testing the application with single sign-on configured, it can be made available to the employees.

 ## Find and add an application